crate/cratedb-guide/docs/feature/storage/index.md

 :Segment merges:

   When data is written to CrateDB, it is written into subsequent immutable segments on disk.
-Over time, these segments are merged into larger ones by background tasks, balancing I/O load with query performance.
+Over time, to reduce their number, these segments are merged into larger ones by background tasks, balancing I/O load with query performance.

   This process, known as segment merging, achieves three critical optimizations:
   - Space compaction: Merging removes deleted or superseded records, freeing disk